 Sponsor: Reitaku Foundation of America

-Open to: U.S. citizen, full-time undergraduate student at a U.S. univeristy, advanced level of Japanese language proficiency, under 25 years of age
+Open to: Must be a U.S. citizen and a full-time undergraduate student at a U.S. univeristy.
+Must have advanced level of Japanese language proficiency and be under 25 years of age.

 Description: Offers generally two undergraduate scholahips for study at Reitaku University near Tokyo, Japan.